Bayesian approach to estimating NAIRU, potential output, and the output gap

 The estimation uses the NUTS sampler via NumPyro, running 100,000 samples across 6 chains with 5,000 tuning iterations each.
 This extensive sampling helps ensure robust inference despite the model's complexity.

 The code is available in a Jupyter notebook on my Github repository for those interested in the implementation details or in extending the model.
+It comes with an explanatory markdown document.

 Key findings